 Basic earnings per share of common stock is computed by dividing net income, after deducting preferred stock dividends and accretion, by the weighted average number of shares outstanding during each reporting period.
 Diluted earnings per share of common stock assume the conversion, exercise or issuance of all potential common stock equivalents unless the effect is to reduce the loss or increase the income per common share from continuing operations.
-The Company had no common stock equivalents as of and for the years ending December 31, 2011 and 2010.
+The Company had no common stock equivalents as of and for the years ended December 31, 2012 and 2011.